Karachi United WFC

 Karachi United Women Football Club is a Pakistani professional women's association football club based in Clifton, Karachi.

 Founded in 2010, the club is affiliated with Karachi United men's team.
 Karachi United Women are committed to elevating the standard of women's football in Pakistan, with a broader vision of contributing to societal development through the power of sport.
 By nurturing female talent, providing professional training, and creating opportunities for women to participate and excel in football, Karachi United Women seek to challenge existing norms and break barriers that limit women's involvement in sports.

 Karachi United uses the 2,000-capacity Karachi United Stadium for most of their home games.
-The team is sponsored by The Coach360.
+The team is sponsored by Burhan Mirza of the The Coach360.